 Introduction on How to Build a Strategy

-Most traders will inevitably come to the point where they want to develop their own trading strategy or system, probably because the strategies or systems they have spent their hard earned money on before turned out to be garbage and a complete waste of time.
+Most traders will inevitably come to the point where they want to develop their own trading strategy or trading system, probably because the strategies or systems they have spent their hard-earned money on before turned out to be garbage and a complete waste of time.

 Developing a trading strategy is probably one of the most important steps any trader can take in becoming more successful and consistently profitable but at first, it can also seem to be a very daunting task.

 The purpose of this article is to provide you with some important factors to consider and a process you can follow on how to build a strategy.
 This process can be challenging but is a vital step in the right direction, not only from a profitability point of view but also a psychological standpoint.
 Without trading discipline, even the most well-developed trading system will eventually fall apart.
 Developing a winning strategy and putting it down on paper is what people do that strive to become a professional trader but those who can actually follow their strategy without breaking its rules is what sets apart wannabe professionals from actual professionals.